On the quadratic 8-edge case of the Brown-Erd\H{o}s-S\'os problem: Proof of the upper bound in Theorem

 vertices.
-Since $k=t$ is the smallest integer such that $V(S_k)$ and $W$ intersect, if we remove the edge $e$ and the vertex set $W\setminus V(S_t)$ from $F'$ then we obtain an $r$-graphs with $8$ edges and at most
+Since $k=t$ is the smallest integer such that $V(S_k)$ and $W$ intersect, if we remove the edge $e$ and the vertex set $W\setminus V(S_t)$ from $F'$ then we obtain an $r$-graph with $8$ edges and at most

 vertices.
 This contradicts the $8$-freeness of~$F'$. \end{proof}